 We ran into the idol’s “ghost” (“Linda”) early on, killed it and gave her bra to the fan who mentioned her (Maya pointed out that there was no way he could know it was her bra and they probably could have given him any old bra to the same effect!).
 This returned a “Frei” card, which allows you to teach the spell of the same name to a new Persona.
 We did so, and this turned out to be a grand idea, as Frei was one of our first group attacks that did damage to the entire enemy force, instead of being split up by enemy type.
 Since Frei was Nuclear damage to boot, very few enemies were strong against it, although very few were weak to it either!

 One problem in Aoba Park was that we pissed off one of the flowers and got the entire party poisoned.
 Here’s the hitch: we only had two antidotes.
-Yeah, even though we knew flowers could do poison us because we discovered it at the end of Session 1 and simply didn’t correct the problem!
+Yeah, even though we knew flowers could do poison us because we discovered it at the end of Session 1, we simply hadn’t corrected the problem!
 Kyle cured two party members and we spent the rest of the dungeon miserable.
 A few times we considered asking one of our Pact demons for an antidote (since that’s actually how we got one of the two we had in the first place) but we kept our eyes on the long-term prizes of cards and junk.
 No I don’t care how much your blood hurts, think of the big picture!

 Once behind-the-scenes, we made our way to the stage, where we overheard Lisa arguing with her two friends.
 It turns out Lisa actually can’t speak English, and everyone’s just been assuming she can because she’s white.
-Even her supposed best friends don’t know the truth!
-Lisa mentions frequent bullying in her childhood, which her friends also didn’t notice, but in their defence they try to make it up to her by pointing out that this is still a pretty good opportunity.
+Even her supposed best friends don’t know the truth, up to the point where they assigned her an English verse in their song!
+Lisa mentions frequent bullying in her childhood, which her friends also didn’t notice, but in their defence they try to make it up to her by pointing out that this is still a pretty good career opportunity.
 Unfortunately, what they’re really trying to say is that she should talk to Joker, addressing him as “Master Joker” and revealing they’re closer to the inner levels of the Masked Circle than they let on.

 At this point, the girls’ producer spoke up.
 The game had been hinting that this skeezeball, Ginji Sasaki, had also been riding Joker’s coattails, but he hadn’t actually put himself in the spotlight until right now.
 Sasaki was happy to reveal he was right in the midst of Joker’s game, and even knew about Lisa and the party’s first encounter with Joker, when Lisa played the Joker game and three of Michel’s friends were turned into shadowmen.
 He asked Lisa why she didn’t give Joker her wish when he first appeared (summoning Joker was her idea, after all!), and then claims that it’s because Lisa doesn’t have any long-term dreams.
 Lisa countered that she used to have a dream, but lost it somewhere, though she didn’t explain any further.
 A lot of Sasaki’s pitch was typical, real-world cult tactics, pouncing on the ostracized with a message of family and acceptance, but after a point, Sasaki blew it, by basically saying: “Why don’t you replace your dream with my dream of you being a pop music propagandist for Joker, a literal demon-man?”
 The writers seemed to think this pitch was actually convincing, as the only counterargument they could come up for Lisa was to complain about the shadowmen.
 Oh, for sure!